Work Injury Damages Claim Calculator

 For WorkCover lump sum payments, the maximum payout value of $398,731.91 is divided by the percentage of whole person impairment (WPI).
 This means that for every 1%, an injured worker is entitled to $3,987.

-Common law claims are available to workers injured by their employer’s negligence.
-These claims can compensate for economic losses, pain and suffering, and other non-economic losses.
-Calculations of a work injury damages settlement consider factors such as:
+Common law claims allow workers injured by their employer’s negligence to seek compensation.
+These claims can pay damages for economic losses, pain and suffering, and other non-economic losses.

 • Severity of injuries